The departments with the highest prevalence are in the north; of Benin’s 12 departments, five record a prevalence of less than 1%

 Almost all FGM is carried out by ‘traditional agents’ (including traditional cutters and birth attendants)

-The departments in Benin with the highest FGM prevalence are in the north: Borgou (41.4%), Alibori (26.2%), Donga (26.0%) and Atacora (14.4%).
-There is a significant difference between these departments and the rest of Benin, as the department with the next-highest prevalence is Collines, at 2.9%.
-The department with the lowest prevalence is Couffo, in which no instances of FGM are recorded, and in six of the 12 departments, FGM prevalence is less than 1%.
-It is slightly more common in women living in rural areas (8.8%) than in those living in urban areas (5.5%).
+The departments in Benin with the highest FGM prevalence are in the north: Borgou (37.6%), Alibori (23.7%) and Donga (36.8%).
+There is a significant difference between these departments and the rest of Benin: all remaining departments have a prevalence of below 10%, five of these (Atlantique, Couffo, Mono, Oueme and Zou have a prevalence of less than 1%.
+The department with the lowest prevalence is Couffo, in which no instances of FGM were recorded.
+FGM is more common in women living in rural areas (13.1%) than in those living in urban areas (5.2%).

 FGM appears to be practised more by Muslims than by people of other religions, and there is a wide variation in levels of practice between ethnic groups: over 40% prevalence among the Bariba and Peulh, and less than 1% among the Adja and Fon.